The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 Best for: teams that want to build contact lists from scratch in real time.

-What users say: Seamless.AI's G2 reviewers (accessed July 2026) credit the LinkedIn extension and the sheer speed of building a list, though several temper that praise by flagging email accuracy that falls short of the mark.
-The gripes are predictable.
-Senior-contact data goes stale, and the credit meter ticks whether or not a record turns out to be usable.
+What users say: Seamless.AI's G2 reviewers (accessed July 2026) credit the LinkedIn extension and the sheer speed of getting a list together, then temper it by flagging email accuracy that misses.
+Senior-contact data goes stale, and the credit meter ticks down whether or not the record was any use.

 7. Lead411: Best for Intent-Triggered Outreach